Published 1st of November 2016

 Lloyd speaks out…

-What a couple of weeks it’s been here at Shredall and SDS – Firstly we re-gained ISO 9001 and ISO 14000 at Shredall Scotland.
+What a couple of weeks it’s been here at Shredall SDS Group – Firstly we re-gained ISO 9001 and ISO 14000 at Shredall Scotland.
 We know how much compliance matters to all businesses, and it’s something we will never compromise on.
 As well as investing heavily in mandatory initiatives, we also work with our clients across various sectors to understand the specific demands of their industry.

 We then launched our brand new Vecoplan Shredder, capable of Data Shredding 5000kgs of paper per hour.
 Customers and invited guests visited Shredall’s Head Office in Nottingham where Nottingham Forest European Cup winning captain John McGovern officially opened the new machine with the ribbon cutting.